 Meet your newest weeknight staple.
-These slightly sweet, deeply flavored onions are equally adept at promoting a plain burger, transforming a slice of mundane meatloaf, even dressing up goat cheese crostini to dinner party fare.
-Level things up even more by adding crumbled bacon, fresh herbs, a dollop of Dijon, or toasted walnuts.–Jenny Howard
+These slightly sweet, deeply flavored onions from the lovely and talented Julia Turshen are equally adept at promoting a plain burger, transforming a slice of mundane meatloaf, even dressing up goat cheese crostini to special dinner fare.–Jenny Howard

 Red Wine Onions